publiccodenet/about/organization/finance-updates/finance-update-december-2020.md

 The new funding loan came in time for the continuation of funding for the Foundation.
 The runway is extended; the Opex (operational expenses) can be funded for the upcoming 19 months.
 Even though the runway is extended by Arnout, there is a need to get inflow of cash by:

-* Contributions (members) - Provincie Zuid-Holland is our first member, but more is needed
+* Contributions (members) - Provincie Zuid-Holland is our first member, but more are needed
 * Pledged donations